-There are many considerations to be taken into account, when selecting an SEO (search engine optimization) provider for your website.
-Much depends upon the particular areas in which attention is needed, which should mesh well with the areas of expertise of the SEO firm you eventually select.
+There are many considerations to be taken into account, when selecting an SEO (search engine optimization) agency for your website.
+Much depends upon the particular areas in which attention is needed, which should mesh well with the areas of expertise of the SEO consultant/firm you eventually select.

 Certainly, many would argue that strictly speaking, such additional areas don’t all fall within the purview of the SEO.
 However, they should form a part of your overall marketing strategy, and as such, should be considered, regardless of who will provide each service.
 In addition, there’s an increasing tendency amongst many SEOs to offer an all-inclusive package, even if they don’t perform all the functions themselves.